Nessa-Rurina/PluronLib/README.md

 This Ui Library is Open Source, so feel free to go around looking through the code.
 ## Opening up the library
 ```
-local KeySystem = {
-    Enabled = false, -- set this to true if u want a key system!
-    DiscordInvite = "Abcdefghijklmnop", -- put in the letters and numbers of the invite, NOT the discord.gg!
-    Note = "Join discord for key", -- put in any note inside here
-    Key = "Pluron" -- Change this to any key you want.
-}

 local library = loadstring(game:HttpGet(("https://raw.githubusercontent.com/Nessa-Rurina/PluronLib/main/Library.lua"), true))()
 ```
 The above is NEEDED for loading the library.
-Read the comments if you are confused in any way.

 ## Creating a window
 ```